Carole Wolfe Korngold and K.T. Korngold

 Founder and Executive Director

-Hailing from cities around the United States, Canada and Europe, our staff is a diverse group of individuals who represent a variety of teaching styles and educational backgrounds.
+Hailing from cities around the United States and Canada, our staff is a diverse group of individuals who represent a variety of teaching styles and educational backgrounds.

 We are united by dual commitment to teaching authentic Montessori in our own classrooms and to bringing the enrichment of an authentic, evolving Montessori philosophy to our Adult Learners and schools.